Solid State Batteries: Current and Future Prospects

 • Flexible Electronics: Developing flexible and thin-form solid-state batteries, enabling applications in wearable devices, flexible displays, and IoT sensors, fostering innovation in these sectors.

-• Green Manufacturing: Focus on environmentally friendly manufacturing processes, aligning with sustainable practices and reducing the ecological footprint of battery production.
+• Green Manufacturing: Focus on environmentally friendly manufacturing processes, align with sustainable practices, and reduce the ecological footprint of battery production.

 Conclusion